 Did you know...

-- In the wild, primates live in large social groups
+- Primates have complex social structures.
+In the wild, they usually live in large social groups

-- Newborn primates are often forcibly removed from their mothers shortly after birth
+- Infant primates are often forcibly taken from their mothers for the pet trade

-- Since 1990, approximately 300 people have been injured by primates kept as so-called “exotic pets”
+- Since 1990, approximately 300 people have been injured by primates kept as pets

-Although the federal Animal Welfare Act provides some protection for non-human primates, it does not protect those animals in private homes.
-State laws also fail to provide adequate protection, if any at all, for primates.
+Although the federal Animal Welfare Act provides some protection for primates, it does not protect animals in private homes.
+While some states already prohibit the private possession of some or all primate species, other states fail to provide any protections for “pet” primates.

-The Captive Primate Safety Act (H.R.
-1776) will help end the trade of non-human primates.
+The Captive Primate Safety Act will help end the trade of non-human primates.
 Voice your support to protect these innocent creatures.